 Complaint Process for Out-of-State Students

 Out-of-state distance learning students who would like to file a complaint with a state agency may do so with the state in which they reside.
 Click on your state below to access the complaint form provided by the state agency responsible for complaints regarding out-of-state distance education programs.
+Many of the links below are PDF documents; get Adobe's free PDF Reader.

 District of Columbia